 Hiking the Eco Beat

 Since the early 2000s, my professional passion has been the environment, particularly climate change, energy, and women’s environmental health.
 An unexpected choice for a Bard College English major with a near-aversion to science…until I realized that the way we humans treat the natural world always comes back to us.
 Now I positively geek out on things like SPIN farming, low-carbon cement, and gas flaring.
 My reported pieces have appeared in The Daily Climate, E: The Environmental Magazine, American Forests, and BioScience, among other outlets.
 Most recently, I was under contract with the energy news site ShaleReporter, covering the effects of fracking in Pennsylvania and beyond.
 Simultaneously, I worked as a news aggregator for The Daily Climate and Environmental Health News, scouring the internet at dawn for breaking stories.
 My work has taken me inside a sewer in Philadelphia, to a highway protest outside the U.N. climate talks in Mexico, and to fossil-fuel boomtowns across the country.
-But you can usually find me attached to my computer, wrangling databases, academic journals, and Skype interviews.

 My articles have been reprinted in online news outlets, such as Daily Kos and Salon, as well as in the peer-reviewed International Journal of Health Services.
 They've also been cited or republished in books, including Greenhaven Publishing's Opposing Viewpoints series, and taught as part of college curricula.
 I've even discussed my work on numerous public-radio programs, including NPR’s "Living on Earth" and FAIR’s "CounterSpin.”